keshihua5/Resume/README.md

 - **Nutanix, Seattle - Canaveral Team** lead technical writer; central point of contact for primary source documentation.
 Conceptualized what developer documentation should mean and drive implementation.
 - Documented REST APIs and SDKs for internal development systems.
 - Implemented systems and processes.
-Created and developed Canaveral Devops Runbook.
+Created and developed Canaveral DevOps Runbook.
 - Wrote release notes and other support documentation.
 Peer review other writers’ work.
 - Gathered information from team meetings, product specifications, interviews with subject-matter experts, and direct interaction with systems.
 - Gathered and addressed feedback from multiple customer sources.